-The Sackler Building, designed by Haworth Tompkins Architects and completed in 2009, aimed to create contemporary studio spaces to match the quality and character of the very best traditional painting studios in London.
+The Sackler Building, envisioned and brought to life by Haworth Tompkins Architects in 2009, was conceived with the ambition of crafting contemporary studio spaces that rival the quality and character of London’s most esteemed traditional painting studios.

 The Sackler Building Technical Information